 - In September, 2006, Alameda Unified School District opened its first new school in 12 years.
 Ruby Bridges Elementary combined the school population of Longfellow, Miller and Woodstock Elemenatary to open with approximately 475 students.2007

 - March 13,2007 BOE meeting staff presented a new demographic study along aPowerpoint presentation The study showed the District experienced a 900 student drop in enrollment over the past seven years.

 As part of the Master Plan process an new Demographic Study was approved.

 As part of the Master Plan process an new Facilities Master Plan was approved.

 After the Historic Alameda High School was deemed unsafe for workers, the District moved District Office personnel to a leased facility at 2060 Challenger Drive.
 The first phase of a new Facilities Study was completed that assesses the current status of facilities.

 To determine the best process for community engagement as well as to gauge community sentiment regarding AUSD facilities, I created an online survey.
 The survey received 200 responses with these results.The recap of the meetings is here.
 Here is a summary of the range of costs to retrofit the Historic Alameda High School.

 In October approved a contract to develop a Facilities Master Plan that will have a 10 year time horizon.

 In March the new Facilities Master Plan was approved.
+In April, the Board received an updated demographic study.
 In June, the Board voted to place a $179 million bond measure on the November ballot.
 The measure passed with 62.6%.